Fernando Bravo James: Fernando Bravo James lives in the thoughts and hearts of Trotskyist militants

 The death of Fernando Bravo James was "a tragic blow for the nation, his personality and his record as a fighter were known to all the worker and student sectors.
 The burial of his remains was therefore a political event", stated Lucha Obrera.
 "The University opened the doors of the Rector's Hall of Honor and there posthumous tributes were made to his memory from different sectors, students including those from the university, peasants, political and union leaders, Trotskyist militants, sympathizers and friends went there to say goodbye".

 The urban teachers' union decreed national mourning for eight days including a 24–hours work stoppage.
 The Faculty of Economics of the Universidad Técnica de Oruro, of which he had been Senior Lecturer, declared itself to be in mourning for his death.

-In the Hall of the Universidad Mayor de San Andrés (UMSA) in La Paz, where the funeral bier was located, an honor guard of POR militants and FSTMB members carried out a 24–hour shift.
-The UMSA departments in which Fernando Bravo had worked made their presence felt in the university atrium.
+In the Hall of the Universidad Mayor de San Andrés in La Paz, where the funeral bier was located, an honor guard of POR militants and FSTMB members carried out a 24–hour shift.
+The university departments in which Fernando Bravo had worked made their presence felt in the university atrium.
 Lucha Obrera published an interesting report about the funeral: